Daily High to Daily Low: Is It Safe to Buy Citigroup Inc. (C)?

 After a stumble in the market that brought C to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -11.35% of loss for the given period.

-During the last 5 trading sessions, C rose by +1.74%, which changed the moving average for the period of 200-days by +21.97% in comparison to the 20-day moving average, which settled at $70.28.
+During the last 5 trading sessions, C remain unchanged, which changed the moving average for the period of 200-days by +19.29% in comparison to the 20-day moving average, which settled at $70.14.
 In addition, Citigroup Inc. saw 15.44% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading